lsinfo3/marklab-website/_pages/purpose.md

 menubar: menu
 ---

-# Page 1 Content
+# Page 2 Content
-This is the content for Page 1.
+This is the content for Page 2.

-{% include image-modal.html ratio=is-square link='/assets/images/mark.png' alt="MARK" %}